jroettenbacher/phd_base/docs/processing.rst

 - To avoid a floating point error when running ecrad, run ``create_practical.sh`` from the ecrad ``practical`` folder in the directory of the ecRad executable once.
 Somehow the data link is needed to avoid this error.
+- changing the verbosity in the namelist files causes an floating point error

 Workflow with ecRad
 -------------------